 The scope and terms of representation can be tailored to meet the short-term and long-term needs of your child or family member with a disability.

-* Guardian Advocate appointment
+* Guardian Advocate appointment for adults

-* Supported decision making: person-centered planning, employment, money management, housing, transportation
+* Supported Decision Making: person-centered planning, employment, money management, housing, transportation

 * Preneed guardian (for minor)

-* General public benefits advising: Agency for
+* General public benefits advising: Medicaid

 Waiver, ABLE accounts, SSDI/SSI

 NOTE: Referrals can be made to an appropriate lawyer if complex special needs planning issues arise, including special needs trusts in the course of legal services or representation.